-- (1) No person shall in any manner or for any reason whatsoever tamper with, interfere with, vandalize, fix advertising medium to, or deface any meter or metering equipment or service connection or service protective device or supply mains or any other equipment of the Service Provider or illegally connect into the electricity wiring of any other consumer. - (2) Where prima facie evidence exists of a consumer and/or any person having contravened sub-section (1), the Service Provider may disconnect the supply of electricity to the consumer, and that person shall be liable for all fees and charges levied by the Service Provider for such disconnection. - (3) Where interference or damage is caused by any individual, having contravened sub-section (1), legal action may be instituted against such individual. - (4) Where a consumer and/or any person has contravened sub-section (1) and such contravention has resulted in the meter recording less than the true consumption, the Service Provider shall have the right to recover from the consumer the full cost of his estimated consumption. - (5) The determination by the Service Provider shall be prima facie evidence of such consumption.
+- (1) No person shall in any manner or for any reason whatsoever tamper with, interfere with, vandalize, fix advertising medium to, or deface any meter or metering equipment or service connection or service protective device or supply mains or any other equipment of the municipality or illegally connect into the electricity wiring of any other consumer. - (2) Where prima facie evidence exists of a consumer and/or any person having contravened subsection (1), the municipality may disconnect the supply of electricity to the consumer, and that person shall be liable for all fees and charges levied by the municipality for such disconnection. - (3) Where interference or damage is caused by any individual, having contravened subsection (1), legal action may be instituted against such individual. - (4) Where a consumer and/or any person has contravened subsection (1) and such contravention has resulted in the meter recording less than the true consumption, the municipality shall have the right to recover from the consumer the full cost of his estimated consumption. - (5) The determination by the municipality shall be prima facie evidence of such consumption.

-27. Protection of service provider's supply mains
+27. Protection of municipality's supply mains

-- (1) No person shall, without having in his possession on site a Wayleave and a Civil Work Permit issued by the Service Provider and subject to such conditions as may be imposed- - (a) construct, erect or lay, or permit the construction, erection or laying of any building, structure or other object, or plant trees or vegetation over or in such a position or in such a manner as to interfere with or endanger the supply mains, - excavate, open up, remove the ground or alter the ground level, above, next to, under or near any part of the supply mains, or in any area falling under the jurisdiction of the Supply Authority, - (c) damage, endanger, remove or destroy, or do any act likely to damage, endanger or destroy any part of the supply mains, - (d) make any unauthorized connection to any part of the supply mains or divert or cause to be diverted any electricity there from.

-- (2) The owner or occupier shall limit the height of trees or length of projecting branches in the proximity of overhead lines or provide a means of protection which in the opinion of the Service Provider will adequately prevent the tree from interfering with the conductors should the tree or branch fall or be cut down. - (3) Should the owner fail to observe this provision the Service Provider shall have the right, after prior written notification, or at any time in an emergency, to cut or trim the trees or other vegetation in such a manner as to comply with this provision and shall be entitled to enter the property for this purpose. - (4) The Service Provider may subject to obtaining an order of court demolish, alter or other wise deal with any building, structure or other object constructed, erected or laid in contravention with this by-law. - (5) The Service Provider may in the case of an emergency or disaster remove anything damaging, obstructing or endangering or likely to damage, obstruct, endanger or destroy any part of the electrical distribution system. - (6) Any alterations required to the Service Provider's supply mains shall be at the applicant's cost. [subsection (6) added by section 4(a) of the Electricity Supply Amendment By-law, 2017]
+- (1) No person shall, except with the consent of the municipality and subject to such conditions as may be imposed- - (a) construct, erect or lay, or permit the construction, erection or laying of any building, structure or other object, or plant trees or vegetation over or in such a position or in such a manner as to interfere with or endanger the supply mains. - (b) excavate, open up, remove the ground or alter the ground level, above, next to, under or near any part of the supply mains, or in any area falling under the jurisdiction of the municipality. - (c) damage, endanger, remove or destroy, or do any act likely to damage, endanger or destroy any part of the supply mains. - (d) make any unauthorised connection to any part of the supply mains or divert or cause to be diverted any electricity there from. - (e) The owner or occupier shall limit the height of trees or length of projecting branches in the proximity of overhead lines or provide a means of protection which in the opinion of the municipality will adequately prevent the tree from interfering with the conductors should the tree or branch fall or be cut down.
+Should the owner fail to observe this provision the municipality shall have the right, after prior written notification, or at any time in an emergency, to cut or trim the trees or other vegetation in such a manner as to comply with this provision and shall be entitled to enter the property for this purpose.

+(2) The municipality may subject to obtaining an order of court demolish, alter or otherwise deal with any building, structure or other object constructed, erected or laid in contravention with this bylaw.

+(3) The municipality may in the case of an emergency or disaster remove anything damaging, obstructing or endangering or likely to damage, obstruct, endanger or destroy any part of the electrical distribution system.